 Is the strength of your film comparable to the conventional PE film?

-The organic raw materials we use have a higher density compared to LDPE, for example our type NA3 about 1.34 and LDPE is about 0.924.
-The higher density means a higher stability and tensile strength.
+The organic raw materials we use all have a higher density compared to LDPE, our ORGANIXtex for example has a density of 1.34 and LDPE 0.924.
+The higher density means higher stability and tear strength.

 Does ORGANIXtex fall under the German Plastic Regulation?